Five different properties in flood risk areas

 How big is the problem?

 It’s an increasing challenge.
-The UK’s increasingly extreme weather means the number of floods taking place every year has been increasing over the past ten years.
+The UK’s increasingly extreme weather means the number of floods every year has been increasing over the past ten years.

-This includes tidal surges, rivers bursting their banks and huge deluges overcoming local drains, all of which can flood thousands of houses at any one time.
+This includes tidal surges, rivers bursting their banks and huge deluges overcoming local drains.
+Any of these can flood thousands of houses at any one time.

 Five million of us live in areas of flood risk and one in six homes are at risk.